dsp2003/clef/README.md

 + [R] Metalwork station requires 1 Molten Core to craft (same as in EK)

++ [M] Added Old Stone Furnace and Old Alloy Furnace (unlike the UG's workbench-based versions, these are container-based and significantly cheaper)

 + [R] Coal can be crafted from 10 Unrefined Wood in Stone Furnace (recipe learned on picking up the Wood)

 + [N] Core fragment gives 10 points of fuel (seriously, what that pile of blasted glowing stones is even good for?!)